PlatformAwareProgramming/CloudClusters.jl/README.md

 21
 ```

-The user may orchestrate all the deployed clusters to execute computations of their interest, independent of their provider.
-However, it is important to note that _MPI.jl_ computations must be performed between the processes of the same cluster.
-Communication operations between the nodes of different clusters may still be performed through _Distributed.jl_, or using the master process as an intermediary.
-However, inter-cluster communication must be employed with care, only when strictly necessary and asynchronously, if possible, overlapping it with computations, due to the high communication overhead between clusters.
+The user may orchestrate the processing power of multiple clusters to execute computations of their interest, independent of their providers.
+This is _multicluster computations_.
+However, it is important to note that communication operations between processes placed at nodes of different clusters (inter-cluster communication), mainly when these clusters are deployed at different IaaS providers, must be used with care, only when strictly necessary and asynchronously, if possible, trying to overlap high communication overheads with useful computations.

 ## Interrupting and resuming a cluster